jfly/on-air/README.md

 # on air

-Detect if an attached webcam is in use and optionally publish its status to a MQTT broker in a way Home Assistant understands.
+Detect if an attached webcam is in use and optionally publish its status to an MQTT broker in a way Home Assistant understands.

 ## Usage